 Amerisleep’s Cooling Technologies and Temperature Regulation

 When foam mattresses first hit the market, sleepers loved their conformability but not the heat they trapped against the body.
 Amerisleep uses their own blend of foam along with modern mattress design to cool sleepers.
 First, Celliant® turns body heat into energy that reflects back to the sleeper.
 Second, Bio-Pur®’s advanced open-cell structure has more space for air to move away from the sleeper.
 Finally, HIVE® technology further promotes airflow in the Affinity transition layer.
-Together, these technologies create foam mattresses with above-average temperature regulation.
+Amerisleep’s mattresses generally rate above-average for their temperature regulation.

 Amerisleep Mattresses’ Support, Conformity, and Motion Isolation

-Amerisleep mattresses are at the top of the list when it comes to motion isolation and conformability.
+Amerisleep mattresses perform exceptionally well at motion isolation and conformability.
 Five models with different firmnesses and conformability levels allow sleepers to find a mattress that fits their unique likes and dislikes.

 The softest mattresses —the AS4 and AS5— provide conforming pressure relief while the sleeper sinks into the mattress.
 Side and combo sleepers typically prefer their medium-soft and soft surfaces.
 The firmer feel the AS1 and AS2 provide the kind of support that caters to many stomach and back sleepers.
 While they still get a slight hug from the mattress, the light cushioning prevents too much sinkage.